pariasalsabili/pariasalsabili/README.md

 # Hi there👋 I'm Paria
-🚀 Software Developer | 🌱 Lifelong Learner | 💻 Open Source Enthusiast
+Computer Science student at the University of Guilan 📚

 ### 👨‍💻 About Me
 - Computer Science student at the University of Guilan 📚
-- A passionate front-end developer.
+- A passionate software developer.💻
-- Currently learning courses, libraries, etc.
+- Currently learning courses, libraries, etc.🌱

 ---